miccai-ultrasound/miccai-ultrasound.github.io/asmus21.md

 | July 30 2021      | Camera Ready Submission    |
 | September 27 2021 | ASMUS Workshop             |

+>For more information, see the full [Call for Papers](/files/ASMUSCallForPapers2021.pdf ':ignore').

 ## Program

 **The full day ASMUS workshop will take place on 27th September 2021, and include live practical technology demonstrations, paper presentations, Q&A sessions, and keynote talks.**